I have a deep curiosity and thank God I do! Otherwise I would never know the incredible history of the olive tree.

 Teaching grandchildren through storytelling is my manner of imparting a message.
 I choose to tell my olive tree story by using the tree as a symbol and guide of what characteristics to look for in a group of friends.
 And now, dear reader, I’d like to share the olive tree story with you.

 When I moved to California years ago, I was aghast at the unattractiveness of the hundreds of olive trees lining the streets of Rancho Mirage.
+This story will begin a journey of discovery about the olive tree, setting the stage for a new perspective.
 They were ugly and scary looking, and their trunks appeared as though they were a million years old.
 This was sad to me because I have a deep and abiding love of nature and I hated thinking that anything in nature was ugly.

+Reflecting on my past impressions, I realized I needed to reconsider my initial reaction.
 Being a curious woman (I hope you will be curious, too), I Googled the words “olive tree.”
-I wanted to learn about the trees before passing final judgment — something you should do when you choose a group of friends.
+This began a sequence of events: researching, learning, and ultimately changing my perspective about the olive tree before passing final judgment — something you should do when you choose a group of friends.
 Why?
 Because the group will have a powerful influence on your attitude, reputation, and the direction you take in your life.

 In For a Surprise